-Crossing the Blue Mountains was first achieved by Gregory Blaxland, William Lawson and William Charles Wentworth.
-They successfully crossed the mountains to Sydney’s west, opening up new agricultural and grazing lands, augmenting the colony’s food supplies.
+Crossing the Blue Mountains had proved a challenge to the white colonists, although aboriginal people had been moving through the range for millennia.
+In 1813, according to popular lore, the first explorers to make the crossing were Gregory Blaxland, William Lawson and William Charles Wentworth.
+They successfully crossed the mountains to Sydney’s west, opening up new agricultural and grazing lands and augmenting the colony’s food supplies.

 The same year, Governor Macquarie directed the Deputy Surveyor of Lands, George Evans, to survey the track Blaxland, Lawson and Wentworth had followed.
-He pushed on for more than 90 miles past the point reached by the expedition and discovered the Bathurst Plains.
+He pushed on for more than 90 miles past the point reached by the expedition, crossing the Great Dividing Range and discovering the Bathurst Plains.
 In 1814, work commenced on a road which was formally opened in 1815.

 In 1826 it was estimated that 25,000 head of cattle and about 70,000 sheep were owned by the settlers.
 The district became famous for its cheese.
 Known as Rankin’s Cheese after its maker, a Mrs Rankin, it sold for up to one shilling a pound.